Contact Us

 Step 1 - To generate files in Altium designer first you have to open the .PcbDoc

-Step # 02: Click File at the top left corner and select Fabrication Outputs and then Gerber File from its drop-down menu.
+Step #2: Click File at the top left corner and select Fabrication Outputs and then Gerber Files from the drop-down menu.

 Step 2 - Click File at the top left corner and select Fabrication Outputs